Fitness gurus, help please!

 Started running in my mid forties and remember at the time it felt like I was running from one injury to the next, really frustrating but eventually figured out you can’t run through proper injuries, you just have to rest and start again carefully, when properly recovered.

-You really should get a diagnosis from a sports physio as well if poss, the best ones I’ve dealt with have unfailingly been the free NHS ones, not the £60 for 10 minutes charlatans :shock: though they might be a bit busy at the moment.
+You really should get a diagnosis from a sports physio as well if poss, the best ones I’ve dealt with have unfailingly been the free NHS ones, not the £60 for 10 minutes charlatans though they might be a bit busy at the moment.

 Approaching sixty now and although any running speed is fast disappearing I can happily run 10/15 miles at a reasonable pace and can’t remember the last time an injury stopped me going out.
 So stick with it, you will get stronger and less injury prone, but it is quite a high impact sport so maybe start out running every other day, or every couple of days and build from there.